One thing that is extremely popular on the internet are mentions to the “No poo”method and products.

-Eliminating shampoo from the hair care routine is probably a bad idea, but reducing its frequency of usage (instead of eliminating) might be beneficial and all you need to do.
+Eliminating shampoo from the hair care routine is probably a bad idea, but reducing its frequency of usage (instead of eliminating it) might be beneficial and all you need to do.

-Shampoo correctly with small amonts of product also only your scalp needs cleansing massage, the hair just gets cleansed with the foam.
+Shampoo correctly with small amonts of product also, only your scalp needs a cleansing massage, the hair just gets cleansed with the foam.

 No poo in its purest form( all natural no product)is unhealthy, since it can lead to sebum, dirt, oil and environmental pollutants build up which then can lead to scalp diseases such as fungal and bacterial infections or can cause damage to the hair shaft by exposure to caustic agents such as baking soda ultimately causing breakage.